Employee Discrimination

 Additionally, we help people who believe they have been denied opportunities because of criminal record discrimination as well as situations where employers may have violated the Genetic Information Nondiscrimination Act (GINA) when deciding whether to hire someone based on background medical information.

-Our employee discrimination lawyers in Queens are here to make sure you are treated with respect as a prospective hire and once you are an employee.
+Our employee discrimination attorneys in Queens are here to make sure you are treated with respect as a prospective hire and once you are an employee.
 If you feel that you are being mistreated by an employer because of your age, race or any other part of your identity, we encourage you to come in and tell us your story.
 We will take the time to listen and understand what you are going through.
 We will be able to see how the discrimination is taking place, and we can help you determine what actions you want to take going forward.

 Not only do we have experience working with the New York State Division of Human Rights, and filing claims with the Equal Employment Opportunity Commission (EEOC), but we also have the litigation experience to pursue cases in state and federal courts successfully.